nerc-project/nerc-eulas/EULA.md

 Agreement, and may pre-screen, move, refuse, modify, and/or remove content at any time, without prior notice and in its sole discretion.

-5. **Copyright**
+## Copyright

 You agree to refrain from any and all copyright infringement in your use of the Services.
-The Provider will respond to notices of copyright infringement if they comply with the law, and such notices should be reported using the Provider’s Digital Millennium Copyright Act procedures, which are available [here](#service_name).
+The Provider will respond to notices of copyright infringement if they comply with the law, and such notices should be reported using the Provider's Digital Millennium Copyright Act procedures, which are available in the [contact information section](#contact-information).
 The Provider reserves the right to remove without notice any content that is alleged to be infringing and to terminate the accounts of repeat infringers.
 The designated agent for notice of alleged copyright infringement on the Services is identified here.

-6. **Enforcement**
+## Enforcement

-If you violate any of the terms of this Agreement, or if your use of the Services intentionally or unintentionally threatens the Provider’s ability to provide the Services or other systems, the Provider may immediately take any action necessary to ensure compliance with this Agreement and the protection of the Services or the Provider’s systems, up to and including termination or suspension of your access to the Services and deletion of your content.
+If you violate any of the terms of this Agreement, or if your use of the Services intentionally or unintentionally threatens the Provider's ability to provide the Services or other systems, the Provider may immediately take any action necessary to ensure compliance with this Agreement and the protection of the Services or the Provider's systems, up to and including termination or suspension of your access to the Services and deletion of your content.

-7. **Provider’s Warranties and Disclaimers**
+## Provider's Warranties and Disclaimers

 The Provider agrees to provide the Services using a reasonable level of skill and care.
 However, other than as expressly set out in this